Ideas have the power to change the world and impact the lives of billions of people.

 Uber and Airbnb are some modern-day examples of the power of great ideas and how they can revolutionise the world.

-Coming up with great creative ideas need not be difficult.
+Coming up with great creative ideas and solutions need not be difficult.
 It can be something as simple as exposing yourself to certain stimuli or engaging in certain easy-to-do activities.

-Here are 7 extremely simple yet powerful ways to think better and be more creative in your life.
+Here are 7 extremely simple yet powerful ways to think better and generate creative ideas and solutions.

 Take a shower